wareya/autotyler/README.md

 Also, autotyler supports more commonly-shaped input formats (3x3 and 4x4), and also a pathetically small input format (literally just two tiles).

-There are five other algorithms with varying levels of sophistication, as below:
+There are seven other algorithms with varying levels of sophistication, as below:

 ### basic_border